-Total Payment Enclosed.
-Tax Due minus any credits (EARR Credit and/or Previous Credit) plus penalty equals total payment.
-Please do not round total payment to the nearest dollar.
+Total Amount Due.
+Subtotal plus penalty equals Total Amount Due.
+Please do not round Total Amount Due to the nearest dollar.
 Make check payable to: DEPARTMENT OF REVENUE.

 Signature and Telephone Number.
 Sign your name in the signature space.
 Enter your daytime telephone number, including area code.
-Enter the date, and enter the email address if available.
+Enter the date and email address if available.
 Be sure to check one of the boxes above the signature line that best describes your forestland ownership.